gitguojh/cms.open.data.code/README.md

 # DimuonSpectrum2011

-This is a simple analysis example to compute the spectrum of two muon final state with CMS Open Data.
+This is a simple analysis example to compute the spectrum of two muon final states with CMS Open Data, which is totally based on their work [https://github.com/cms-opendata-analyses/DimuonSpectrum2011.git].
+And this file is for scientific needs and only for scientifical research.

 It is based on the original code in [http://opendata.web.cern.ch/record/5001] on the CERN Open Data portal (Geiser, Achim.
 Dutta, Irene.
 Hirvonsalo, Harri.
 Sheeran, Bridget.
 (2017).
 Example code to produce the di-muon spectrum from a CMS 2011 or 2012 primary dataset.
 CERN Open Data Portal.
 DOI: 10.7483/OPENDATA.CMS.D00J.UVB1) and modified here for direct download from github.